rockerBOO/awesome-neovim/README.md

 - [vim-plugin-list](https://github.com/altermo/vim-plugin-list) - List of vim and Neovim plugins.

 ## Resource

+- [Neovimcraft](https://neovimcraft.com) - A site dedicated to searching for Neovim specific plugins and guides for building plugins in Lua.
- [TWiN](https://this-week-in-neovim.org) - TWiN (this-week-in-neovim.org) is dedicated to providing weekly news about Neovim and its ecosystem.
+- [TWiN](https://this-week-in-neovim.org) - TWiN (this-week-in-neovim.org) is dedicated to providing weekly news about Neovim and its ecosystem.